tprasadtp/wsl-git/Readme.md

     Put `wsl-git.exe` Somewhere in your path and you should be fine.

 ## What's not tested
-- Muliple WSL distros
-- A lot of edge cases
+- A lot of edge cases with chars/arguments which should be escaped from bash

 ## What's Broken
 - Some stuff might break (piping o/p, using bash shell features like xargs etc), but you should be using WSL for them anyways.